esbrannon/datasciencecoursera/README.md

 ## This is a markdown file

 ###This is an example of a list
-*I
+* I
-*am
+* am
-*learning
+* learning
-*markdown
+* markdown

 ###Ordered list
 1. Number One
-..*Unordered sub item
+..* Unordered sub item
 1. Number Two
-..1.Ordered sub item
+..1.
+Ordered sub item
-..2.Ordered sub item 2
+..2.
+Ordered sub item 2

 ..Indented paragraph.